vmstio/docs/content/rules/accounts.md

 All new account requests that do not complete email and hCaptcha verification **within 7 days** are automatically deleted.
 If our systems identify your account request as a risk, we may decline it or request additional information before approval.
 ::

+## Rejection

+Some registration requests may be automatically flagged by our spam detection system.
+This automated screening helps us maintain a healthy community by preventing automated signups and potential abuse and may be flagged for one or more of the following reasons:

+- The email address used has patterns commonly associated with temporary or disposable email services
+- The IP address used for registration has been associated with suspicious activity

+In some cases our moderation team may manually reject your registration request, for one of more of the following reasons:

+- The registration attempt matched patterns typical of automated bot signups
+- Multiple rapid registration attempts were detected from your network
+- Your intended use case was unclear or in violation of our site policies

+In either case, if you feel we've rejected your account request in error:

+- Send an email to [our administrators](/about/staff) with a brief explanation of how you plan to use your vmst.io account
+- Include any relevant links to your presence on other Mastodon instances or social media
+- Provide additional context about your interest in joining our community

+We will review your response and manually provision an account for you, if appropriate.

 ## Preserving Your Account